COVID-19 Booking Assurance and Travel Advice »

 On the way to the West Coast we stop for a remarkable hike to marvel at natural flames which have been burning since the 1920's.
 We access this phenomena with a local guide through a privately-owned working deer farm.
 Unlike the Eternal Flames of the Chimera in Turkey these flames are surrounded by lush tree ferns and beech forest.
 A cup of 'billy tea' and hot cakes prepared over the flames gives this experience a distinctly ‘kiwi’ flavour.

 Our journey resumes alongside the mighty Buller River as it cuts its way through the massive wilderness of the upper South Island to the coast at Westport.
-We take the opportunity to explore a piece of spectacular West Coast coastline and learn something of its storied past, then head on south to catch the sunset at Punakaiki and visit a local pub for dinner.
+We traverse a section of spectacular coastline and catch the sunset at Punakaiki.
 Take an evening stroll around the famous Pancake Rocks and blowholes – we try to time our visit with high tide so we may leave the rocks until tomorrow if tide times are more favourable.
-Accommodation: Punakaiki Resort, Punakaiki.
 Includes breakfast, lunch and dinner.

 Accommodation

-Located within the Paparoa National Park and with stunning views of the Tasman Sea, Punakaiki Resort offers comfortable, environmentally friendly accommodation.
+Located within the Paparoa National Park and with stunning views of the Tasman Sea, Scenic Hotel Punakaiki offers comfortable, environmentally friendly accommodation.
 The resort is situated only 300m from the famous Punakaiki Blowholes.
 Rooms are spacious and modern ensuring your evenings are spent in comfort.

 Standard-Sea-View2.jpg